jayendra-projects/rewc-cash-conversion-cycle/README.md

-# Reducing Cash Conversion Cycle in Renovation Projects - R.E.
-Weerakoon Constructions (Pvt) Ltd.
+# Reducing Cash Conversion Cycle in Renovation Projects - R.E.W.
+Constructions (Pvt) Ltd.

 Management Field Research Project completed as part of the **Master of Business Administration, Postgraduate Institute of Management (PIM), University of Sri Jayewardenepura**.
 Unlike the virtual-experience case studies elsewhere in this portfolio, this was a real engagement: field interviews, company financial data and process analysis conducted directly with R.E.
 Weerakoon Constructions (REWC), a Sri Lankan construction SME, over 2022–2023.
 The full 90-page report is included in this repo; this README summarises the analysis, findings and recommended solutions.